 Depending on the surgery, you may be required to stay in the intensive care unit (ICU) for a day or longer.
 Once you are ready, you will be moved into a regular hospital room.

 You can expect to spend a number of days in the hospital.
-You will be shown how to take care of your incision by your heart care team.5
+You will be shown how to take care of your incision by your cardiologist and heart care team.5

 How long will my recovery from open-heart surgery take?

 Your recovery time will vary depending on the procedure, possible problems, and your general health before the surgery.
 Recovery from an open-heart surgery may take 6 to 12 weeks (or even longer in some circumstances).6